 The Tax Team is responsible for the delivery of the tax strategy, in keeping with FatFace’s Tax Governance and Risk Management Policy.

-The Core Tax Team, comprising the Finance Director, Financial Controller and the Tax Manager is supported by other key internal departments that are sufficiently versed in tax to identify risks and opportunities and, specifically, when to consult with the Tax Team for advice.
+The Core Tax Team, comprising the Chief Financial Officer, Financial Controller and the Group Finance Manager is supported by other key internal departments that are sufficiently versed in tax to identify risks and opportunities and, specifically, when to consult with the Tax Team for advice.
 The Tax Team includes key individuals up to Board level to ensure tax is given appropriate consideration and internal emphasis.
 They are involved in all business strategy decisions from the outset to ensure tax risks and opportunities are identified at the appropriate time.
+In addition, when required, FatFace will consult with external tax advisors to ensure it remains compliant with ever changing tax legislation.

 FatFace recognises that the continued growth of the business requires a vigilant and developing tax function.
 The Tax Team is committed to continued training and development.